ehrpg/qstar/docs/index.md

 ### Aiding

-At the game master's discretion, it is possible for one or more characters to aid another in an upcoming task (henceforth called the *main task*).
+At the game masters discretion, it is possible for one or more characters to aid another in an upcoming task (henceforth called the *main task*).
 The players aiding must be able to declare, and be able to perform the aid before the main task is attempted (i.e. rolled for).
 Then they must perform the same skill check (consuming an action) within their turn.
 Every *success*{.qs-s} of those aiding translates into a tangible benefit for the main task.
 Such benefits could include (but are not limited to):

 * Better outcome of the main task, such as less time or materials used.
 * A lowered difficulty for the main task.